 There’s a lot of talk about erasing gender differences.
 However, doing so in social settings and at the workplace is different from doing so in a rehab setting.
 Women and men have innate gender differences that lead to an individualized development of the disease.
 Moreover, men experience addiction quite differently from women.

-Case in point are detox programs.
+Case in point are detox center programs.
 A man’s body metabolizes drugs differently.
 This fact requires specific interventions in the form of pain management and medical monitoring.
 However, the differences show even more glaringly in the rehab portion of treatment.

 Rehab for Men Takes into Account Stereotypes and Societal Conditioning